 Sustained Write Performance and Cache Recovery

 Official write specifications are only part of the performance picture.
 Most SSDs implement a write cache, which is a fast area of (usually) pseudo-SLC programmed flash that absorbs incoming data.
-Sustained write speeds can suffer tremendously once the workload spills outside of the cache and into the "native" TLC or QLC flash.
+However, sustained write speeds can suffer tremendously once the workload spills outside of the cache and into the "native" TLC or QLC flash.
 We use Iometer to hammer the SSD with sequential writes for 15 minutes to measure both the size of the write cache and performance after the cache is saturated.
 We also monitor cache recovery via multiple idle rounds.

 Power Consumption and Temperature